 Coins and tokens honoring George Washington have always been popular with collectors.
 Most bear dates from 1783 to 1795 and were made in England, although several varieties were produced in America.

 Sources for information: The Colonial Newsletter, published by the Colonial Newsletter Foundation, provides a forum for new discoveries, historical information, and other aspects of early American coins.
 The popular Colonial Coin Collectors Club (C4) is a forum for timely articles and news.
+Another excellent resource is the website provided the Gor Numismatic Endowment at the University of Notre Dame.
+Extensive articles cover each of the issues in detail and it’s well worth visiting if you’re interested in the history of these pieces Go There

 Books describing die varieties and giving other information include The State Coinages of New England, by Henry C. Miller and Hillyer Ryder, which describes Vermont and Massachusetts copper coins by Ryder numbers and Connecticut coppers by Miller numbers; a series of books by Sydney P. Noe describing silver coinage of Massachusetts; The Fugio Cents, by Alan Kessler, an expansion of an earlier work by Eric P. Newman; .Dr.
 Edward Maris A Historic Sketch of the Coins of New Jersey; W.S.
 Bakers Medallic Portraits of Washington, originally published in 1885, and vastly expanded and updated by Russell Rulau in 1985; and one of the finest reference works ever produced for any area of coinage, The Early Coins of America, by Sylvester S. Crosby, 1875.